syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Position

-You can customize the dialog position by using [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.Position.html#fields) property.
-Use the following code to customize the dialog position.
+You can customize the dialog position by using the [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.Position.html#fields)  property.
+Use the following code to customize the dialog position:

 {% tabs %}